 Key Stage 1 children are introduced to modern foreign languages through exploring other languages informally when studying another country.
 We are also focusing on French outside the classroom.

 At Summerlea School we launched ‘Phrase of the Week’ in 2018.
 The whole school are introduced to a new French phase each week and are encouraged to use this phrase in school, answering the register, lining up, speaking to different members of staff etc. The phrase is displayed in all classrooms and throughout the school.
 This supports raising the profile of French in our school but also to develop the children confidence when speaking and hearing the French language.
 The phrases are carefully selected to progressively develop the children language and includes useful phrases, along with questions and answers.
 The new phrase is introduced at the beginning of the week during Monday mornings assembly (live or virtual).

-The children are exposed to the French language on a daily basis at Summerlea; each classroom is given a bilingual picture book at the start of each half term to share in class and for those 5 spare minutes.
+The children are exposed to the French language on a daily basis at Summerlea; children are encouraged to share bilingual texts with their peers and can access these in the MFL section in our school library.
 The Summerlea 3 Key Rules are also translated into French and are displayed throughout the school and referred to regularly.
 Each classroom also has a set of labels, exposing the children to the French word for many everyday classroom resources.
 Children and staff are encouraged to refer to the French name for said resources daily.

 Annually as a whole school we celebrate International Day, focusing on different continents and countries.
 Children are immersed in the culture of that area along with its primary religion, food, dance, sports, historical figures/ landmarks, geography etc. We are very fortunate to have numerous children from different nationalities at Summerlea and regularly encourage children to share their language with their peers and class.

 The subject leader is also supported by a governor linked to the subject which results with regular meetings and updated reports to share the impact of French at Summerlea School.